Emerson Electric (NYSE:EMR) Releases FY 2022 Earnings Guidance

 Emerson Electric (NYSE:EMR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $5.05-$5.15 for the period, compared to the consensus estimate of $5.05.
+The company provided EPS guidance of $5.05-$5.15 for the period, compared to the consensus EPS estimate of $5.05.
 The company issued revenue guidance of $19.51 billion-$19.70 billion, compared to the consensus revenue estimate of $19.83 billion.

 Analyst Ratings Changes

-Several analysts have commented on the stock.
-William Blair reissued a market perform rating on shares of Emerson Electric in a research report on Tuesday, August 9th.
-Mizuho increased their price target on shares of Emerson Electric from $85.00 to $86.00 and gave the company a neutral rating in a research report on Wednesday, August 10th.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Emerson Electric from $97.00 to $99.00 and gave the company a buy rating in a research report on Wednesday, August 10th.
-Sanford C. Bernstein decreased their price objective on shares of Emerson Electric from $105.00 to $100.00 and set a mkt perform rating for the company in a research report on Wednesday, August 17th.
-Finally, Wells Fargo & Company increased their price objective on shares of Emerson Electric from $87.00 to $89.00 and gave the company an equal weight rating in a research report on Tuesday, July 12th.
-Six research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average price target of $98.77.
+A number of equities analysts have weighed in on the stock.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Emerson Electric from $97.00 to $99.00 and gave the stock a buy rating in a research report on Wednesday, August 10th.
+Credit Suisse Group reduced their target price on shares of Emerson Electric from $107.00 to $106.00 and set an outperform rating for the company in a research report on Wednesday, August 10th.
+Barclays reduced their target price on shares of Emerson Electric from $87.00 to $80.00 and set an equal weight rating for the company in a research report on Friday, July 8th.
+Mizuho increased their target price on shares of Emerson Electric from $85.00 to $86.00 and gave the company a neutral rating in a research report on Wednesday, August 10th.
+Finally, William Blair restated a market perform rating on shares of Emerson Electric in a research report on Tuesday, August 9th.
+Six research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Moderate Buy and an average price target of $98.77.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Certified Advisory Corp purchased a new position in shares of Emerson Electric during the 1st quarter worth $34,000.
-Fairfield Bush & CO. purchased a new position in shares of Emerson Electric during the 1st quarter worth $116,000.
-Covestor Ltd raised its holdings in shares of Emerson Electric by 53.0% during the 1st quarter.
-Covestor Ltd now owns 1,527 shares of the industrial products company’s stock worth $150,000 after acquiring an additional 529 shares during the period.
-Coastal Bridge Advisors LLC purchased a new position in shares of Emerson Electric during the 1st quarter worth $210,000.
-Finally, Ancora Advisors LLC raised its holdings in shares of Emerson Electric by 8.0% during the 1st quarter.
-Ancora Advisors LLC now owns 2,248 shares of the industrial products company’s stock worth $203,000 after acquiring an additional 166 shares during the period.
-Institutional investors and hedge funds own 72.75% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in EMR.
+Certified Advisory Corp purchased a new position in shares of Emerson Electric in the first quarter valued at approximately $34,000.
+Fairfield Bush & CO. purchased a new position in shares of Emerson Electric in the first quarter valued at approximately $116,000.
+Covestor Ltd boosted its stake in shares of Emerson Electric by 53.0% in the first quarter.
+Covestor Ltd now owns 1,527 shares of the industrial products company’s stock valued at $150,000 after purchasing an additional 529 shares during the period.
+Ancora Advisors LLC boosted its stake in shares of Emerson Electric by 8.0% in the first quarter.
+Ancora Advisors LLC now owns 2,248 shares of the industrial products company’s stock valued at $203,000 after purchasing an additional 166 shares during the period.
+Finally, Coastal Bridge Advisors LLC acquired a new stake in Emerson Electric in the first quarter valued at approximately $210,000.
+Hedge funds and other institutional investors own 72.75% of the company’s stock.

 Emerson Electric Company Profile